Joseph Armone: Gotti era

 In 1985.
 Armone was recruited by capo John Gotti into a conspiracy to kill Castellano.
 Gotti already had the support of capo Frank DeCicco and soldiers Sammy Gravano and Robert DiBernardo, but lining up the support of Armone was a critical step in the conspiracy.
 As a respected old-timer in the Gambino family, Armone would offer more credibility to the new regime and placate Castellano's supporters.
 For his part, Armone had a dim view of Castellano as a gangster and saw Gotti's coup as a final chance to rise to a leadership role in the family.

 That chance came in April 1986, when Gotti's original underboss, Frank DeCicco, was blown up by a remote-controlled bomb.
 Gotti then appointed Armone as his new underboss and sent him to Florida to supervise Gambino activities there.

 On December 22, 1987, Armone was convicted in New York on charges of racketeering conspiracy involving extortion, bribery and illegal interstate travel to commit bribery.
 The bribery charge involved a plot from 1981 to 1982 to bribe a government official $20,000 to transfer the son of Gambino consigliere Joseph N. Gallo from a New York state prison to a federal prison.
 Gallo was also convicted in the trial.
-Under federal sentencing guidelines, any sentence imposed on Gallo and Armone would amount to a life sentence at their ages.
+Under federal sentencing guidelines, any sentence imposed on Gallo and Armone at their ages would all but assure they would die in prison.
 With this in mind, the judge released Gallo on bail before sentencing, effectively giving him a final Christmas with his family.
 Armone was offered a similar temporary release, but only on the condition that he publicly admit his role in the family and renounce his ties to it.
 Gotti, however, had banned Gambino members from taking plea deals that acknowledged the existence of the family and refused Armone an exception.

 On February 22, 1988, Armone was sentenced to 15 years in federal prison and was fined $820,000.

 On September 24, 1988, in a separate case, Armone was acquitted by a directed verdict in Florida of extortion, loansharking, and racketeering in Broward County.